blbadger/blbadger.github.io/additivity-order.md

 $\Bbb I$ is not closed under addition (or subtraction).
 For example, $x_1 = 1 + \pi$ is irrational and $x_2 = 2 - \pi$ is irrational but $y = x_1 + x_2 = 3$ which is rational.
 By equivalence two aperiodic maps may be added together to yield a periodic one, according to the method of digits (see the link in the last paragraph).

 But note that $\Bbb Q$ is closed under addition (and subtraction), meaning that two rationals will not add to yield an irrational.
 This means that, given a set $S$ of numbers in $\Bbb R$, addition may convert elements of $S$ from irrational to rational.
 For a set of trajectory maps $M$, addition may lead to the transformation of aperiodic trajectories to periodic.

-This suggests a deep ability of addition to affect the ordering of dynamical systems.

 ### Aside: quantum mechanics and non-differentiable motion